How To Make Homemade Wine From Grape Juice

 Once you have your supplies and grape juice ready, it’s time to start the fermentation process.
 Begin by sterilizing your fermenter and all equipment with a solution of potassium metabisulfite.
 Then, pour the grape juice into the fermenter and add the wine yeast.
 Seal the container with the fermentation lock and place it in a cool, dark area.
 Over the next few weeks, the yeast will convert the sugar in the juice into alcohol, creating your wine.

-See also How Much Grapes To Make Wine
+See also How To Make Risotto Without Wine

 Racking and Aging